Philadelphia Workers’ Compensation Claims Lawyer

 Workers’ Comp and Unions

 Union workers face particular challenges when injured on the job.
 As a member of a union, you receive additional health insurance and retirement benefits on top of hourly wages.
 However, if you sustain an injury that prevents a speedy return to work, you and your family can potentially lose those benefits.
-With extensive experience in representing union members in workers’ compensation cases, we know the stakes and how to navigate potential pitfalls.
+With extensive experience in representing union members in workers’ compensation cases, our Philadelphia personal injury attorneys know the stakes and how to navigate potential pitfalls.
 Our union workers’ compensation attorneys can help ensure that you keep your hard-earned benefits.

 New Jersey Workers’ Comp